mkyybx/PrefetchingHelper/README.md

 ## Deliverables

-You only need to turn your modified "helper.c" file and please put your name and student ID # as a comment in the first two lines of your code.
+You only need to turn your modified "helper.c" file and please put your name and student ID # as a comment in the first two lines of your code through iLearn.

 ## Due

 11:59pm, 12/2/2019.
 No extension.
+No late submission accepted.